hannseman/homebridge-mi-hygrothermograph/README.md

 ## Known issues

-* At the moment [Noble](https://www.npmjs.com/package/noble) does not support Node 10.
-See [noble/node-bluetooth-hci-socket#84](https://github.com/noble/node-bluetooth-hci-socket/issues/84).
 * At the moment [Noble](https://www.npmjs.com/package/noble) does not support MacOS 10.14 (Mojave).
 See [noble/noble#804](https://github.com/noble/noble/pull/804).

 ### Install homebridge and this plugin